 Faith works with families, from Early Intervention through age 22, in navigating the Special Education process.
-Although she enjoys working with diverse families and students with all types of disabilities, Faith also maintains specializations in Learning Disabilities, Social/Emotional and Behavioral Challenges, and Early Childhood Special Needs.
+Faith enjoys working with families of students with all types of disabilities, across the diversity spectrum, and maintains specializations in Learning Disabilities, Social/Emotional and Behavioral Challenges, and Early Childhood Special Needs.
+She works with families throughout Massachusetts, including the Cape and Islands.

 Faith works from a Letter of Agreement that identifies services to be provided and charged against a five-hour deposit* that must be placed upon entering into the agreement.
-Typically, services begin with a document review through which Faith begins to become familiar with your child(ren).
-This may include private or district evaluations as well as other documents deemed relevant to your case.
+Typically, services begin with a document review through which she begins to become familiar with your child(ren).
+This may include district or private evaluations as well as other documents deemed relevant to your case.
 This is typically followed by a meeting or phone call with the parent(s) to discuss steps forward.
 Faith is available to attend Team meetings, conduct observations, make recommendations (including evaluations) and develop communications with the Team and others.
-Over time, Faith assists parents in monitoring their child's progress and works to adjust the IEP/Placement, as appropriate.
-When necessary she has seen parents through the BSEA Mediation and Hearing processes as well as OCR complaints.
+Over time, she assists parents in monitoring their child's progress and works to adjust the IEP/Placement, as appropriate.
+When necessary, Faith has seen parents through the BSEA Mediation and Hearing processes as well as OCR complaints.

 *Please call for current rates.
 Limited sliding-fee and pro bono services are available with documented need.